singularityware/singularityware.github.io/pages/docs/user-docs/user-guide.md

 - **http://** Singularity will use Curl to download the image locally, and then run from the local image
 - **https://** same as above using encryption
-- **docker://** Singularity can pull Docker images from a Docker registry, and will run them non-persistently (e.g. changes are not persisted as they can not be saved upstream)
 - **shub://** Singularity Hub is our own registry for Singularity containers.
 If you want to publish a container, or give easy access to others from their command line, or enable automatic builds, you should build it on <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a>.
+- **docker://** Singularity can pull Docker images from a Docker registry, and will run them non-persistently (e.g. changes are not persisted as they can not be saved upstream).
+Note that pulling a Docker image implies assembling layers at runtime, and two subsequent pulls are not guaranteed to produce an identical image.
+- **instance://** A Singularity container running as service, called an instance, can be referenced with this URI.

 ### Name-spaces and isolation
 When asked, "What namespaces does Singularity virtualize?", the most appropriate response from a Singularity use case is "As few as possible!".
 This is because the goals of Singularity are mobility, reproducibility and freedom, not full isolation (as you would expect from industry driven container technologies).
 Singularity only separates the needed namespaces in order to satisfy our primary goals.